analyticdan/chat/README.md

 The client, on the other hand, will prompt you to enter the IP address and port of a known server.

+The client will also prompt you to enter in a username and password, but the server does not verify these values.
+It only uses the username as a display name for the duration of the client's connection to the server.
+You'll again have to muck about in the source to change this.
+You can add verification features in `chat/src/server/Server.java`.
+Maybe you might add a database to verify and hash the password; that's up to you.

 I hope you enjoy this project.
 As always, if something goes catastrophically wrong, please don't sue me.
 Thanks.
 Cheers!
 I hope you enjoy.